 CONSULTING THE HOLDINGS

 Access to the library collection is free and open except for material that is protected, very old or obsolete and stored in the library office or in the stacks (Compactus).
-To consult the Library holdings, you do not have to be a member of the UPV university community.
+To consult the Library holdings, you don't have to be a member of the UPV university community.

-The library computers can be used to access the catalogue and locate material available in our library and in all the UPV libraries.
+The Polibuscador can be used to access the catalogue and locate material available in our library and in all the UPV libraries.
 The catalogue can also be accessed over the Internet.

 Library material can be taken out on loan by members of the university community who are UPV card holders for an initial period of 7 or 15 days.
-The maximum number of items that can be taken out on loan is 13: 7 study and 6 non-study (novels, poetry, films, etc.).
-Films are loaned for three days.
+The maximum number of items that can be taken out on loan is 30: Study and non-study materials (novels, poetry, films, etc.).
+Films are loaned for seven days.

-Other materials cannot be taken out on loan as they are only available for on-site consultation or have a very limited loan period, such as weekend books, which are loaned on Fridays and must be returned the following Monday.
+Other materials cannot be taken out on loan as they are only available for on-site consultation or have a very limited loan period.

 Loan items can be renewed up to a maximum of 6 times provided that another user is not registered on the waiting list and you do not have a fine pending.
 To renew an item, go on the UPV intranet (accessible using your ID number and PIN), Library Services > My Library > Loans and Waiting List.